2020 Hollywood Casino 400

 The 2020 Hollywood Casino 400 is a NASCAR Cup Series race that was held on October 18, 2020 at Kansas Speedway in Kansas City, Kansas.
-Contested over 267 laps on the 1.5 mi intermediate speedway, it was be the 33rd race of the 2020 NASCAR Cup Series season, the seventh race of the Playoffs, and first race of the Round of 8.
+Contested over 267 laps on the 1.5 mi intermediate speedway, it was the 33rd race of the 2020 NASCAR Cup Series season, the seventh race of the Playoffs, and first race of the Round of 8.

 Report

 Background

 Kansas Speedway is a 1.5 mi tri-oval race track in Kansas City, Kansas.
 It was built in 2001 and it currently hosts two annual NASCAR race weekends.
 The Verizon IndyCar Series also raced at here until 2011.
 The speedway is owned and operated by the International Speedway Corporation.